The Hope of some for one united faith

 For those who were not raised in a faith-based family or became disenchanted with traditional religion or were influenced into agnosticism, atheism, anti-theism and evolution by our education system any number of cults or the new age movement may appeal to them as a new form of enlightenment.
 Some folks while claiming to be Christian also dab in cultic practices and belief.
 One thing all cults have in common is a variant point of view on the person of Jesus as described in the Bible.
 This does not include Judaism since Christians and Jews claim the same book as Holy Writ but differ in its interpretation.
 Below are some of the cult’s views on Jesus.

-I pray that this as in all posts to this site are moved by the Spirit of the God of the Bible the Ruach ha’ Kodesh.
-My hope is in the Spirit of the only God, this Spirit, the only one where we can be saved through the death and resurrection of the Messiah.
+I pray that this as in all posts listed on this site are moved by the Spirit of the God of the Bible the Ruach ha’ Kodesh.
+My hope is in the Spirit of the only God whereby we can be saved through the death and resurrection of the Messiah.